 Breus recommended that everyone get a new pillow about every two years, since the structural integrity of a pillow will fail over time.
-He recommends a curved shape pillow that allows for neck support, and pillows with a zipper that allow you to remove the stuffing and adjust its shape as desired.
+He recommends a curved pillow that allows for neck support, as well as pillows with a zipper that allow you to remove the stuffing and adjust its shape as desired.

-This light means you'll have a peaceful start to your morning — no more jarring alarm sounds or caffeine cravings.
+This light means you'll have a peaceful start to your morning without jarring alarms or caffeine cravings.

 If your snoring is keeping you awake — or maybe disturbing your partner — try a nasal dilator to open your nostrils and help you breathe better.

 It's impossible to have a good night's sleep in a bed that's uncomfortable.
-You might need to start from the ground up and replace a mattress - but it also might be as simple as trying new pillows.
+You might need to start from the ground up and replace a mattress — but the solution also might be as simple as trying new pillows.

 Rothman recommended Casper mattresses to help reinvent your nights.
 This is the original design, but she also suggested their new Wave Mattress for added support.
 The company has also developed a light to help you wind down and sleep better.

-Starting at just $15, Rothman liked that this soft, supportive pillow is a complete steal at any budget.
-Specifically made for stomach sleepers, the pillow has a flatter profile, and provides support throughout the night.
+Rothman liked that this soft, supportive pillow is a complete steal at any budget.
+Specifically made for stomach sleepers, the pillow has a flatter profile and provides support throughout the night.

 This pillow is perfect for anyone who wants memory foam support but is worried about the material being too warm, according to Rothman.
 With a layer of cooling gel on each side and a removable, machine-washable cotton cover, this pillow will resolve any temperature concerns.